astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

     This workflow is simply creating a set of dependent tasks and instructing them to run in a pool with a single slot, thereby forcing them to run one at a time.
 Save the file.
 The bash commands will appear in the tasks logs when run.

-2. Now, open the Airflow UI, click on your DAG in the list, then navigate to the `Graph View` .
+2. Open the Airflow UI, click on your DAG in the list, then navigate to the `Graph View` .
 It should look something this:

     ![Graph View](../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-20_at_10.57.19_AM.png)

-3. You can now switch `Off` to `On`  and choose `Trigger DAG` to see this workflow run then verify each export task runs one at a time by looking at the `started` time for each.
+3. Switch `Off` to `On`  and choose `Trigger DAG` to see this workflow run, then verify each export task runs one at a time by looking at the `started` time for each.

 <span style="display:block;text-align:center;">![](../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-20_at_10.58.55_AM.png)</span>

-If it doesn't run, check your start date is set to the past, not the future.
+If it doesn't run, check that your start date is set to the past, not the future.
 If your DAG is not in the list and doesn't appear after a minute, you may have a syntax error in your python file.

-If it's good, we turn the DAG back to `Off` and start building in functionality.
+Once the DAG is running as expected, we can turn the DAG back to `Off` and start building in functionality.

 ## Step 8: Build the CloudSqlCsvExportOperator